todm/babel-plugin-ui5-esm/README.md

 Babel plugin to turn ESModules into ui5 AMD modules.
 To use this plugin in a ui5 project you need a [babel task](https://github.com/todm/ui5-task-babel).

-This plugin is a modification of [@babel/plugin-transform-modules-amd](https://babeljs.io/docs/en/babel-plugin-transform-modules-amd) with changes to make it compatible with ui5 moduled.
+This plugin is a modification of [@babel/plugin-transform-modules-amd](https://babeljs.io/docs/en/babel-plugin-transform-modules-amd) with changes to make it compatible with the ui5 module system .

 # Installation